John Hart Ely: Early life and education

-Ely was born and raised in New York City.
+Ely was born in New York City on December 3, 1938.
 His father was John H. Ely Sr. and his mother was Elliott Payne.
 After graduating from Westhampton Beach High School in 1956, he enrolled at Princeton University, majoring in philosophy and earning a Bachelor of Arts, summa cum laude, with Phi Beta Kappa membership in 1960.
-He then attended Yale Law School, where he was the notes and comments editor of the Yale Law Journal, graduating in 1963 with a LL.B., magna cum laude, and membership in the Order of the Coif.
+He then attended Yale Law School, where he was the notes and comments editor of the Yale Law Journal, graduating in 1963 with an LL.B., magna cum laude, with membership in the Order of the Coif.

 While still a third-year student at Yale, Ely became a summer clerk at Arnold, Fortas, & Porter—a Washington, D.C. law firm.
 There, he assisted Abe Fortas in the landmark case of Gideon v.
 Wainwright, writing a first draft of a brief on behalf of the plaintiff, Clarence Earl Gideon.
 Ely had been tasked with doing the basic research for the case, writing under pressure to produce a set of legal memoranda including a 25-page paper titled "Application, Ambiguities, and Weaknesses of the Special Counsel Rule" that examined the application of Betts v.
 Brady in state courts.
 (Note: In the final, published brief which encompassed Ely's research that had been signed by Abe Fortas, Abe Krash, and Ralph Temple; the group acknowledged Ely's "valuable assistance" in a footnote since Ely could not sign the document seeing as he had not yet passed the bar.)

 After law school, Ely served as the youngest staff member of the Warren Commission, aiding its investigation into the assassination of President John F. Kennedy in 1963.
 From 1964 to 1965, Ely was a law clerk to Chief Justice Earl Warren of the U.S. Supreme Court.
 As a law clerk, Ely drafted the majority opinion in the landmark decision Hanna v.
 Plumer; he considered Warren his hero, later dedicating his landmark book, Democracy and Distrust, to him.
 Ely studied at the London School of Economics as a Fulbright scholar following his clerkship.
 Upon returning to the United States, he spent some time as part of the Military Police Corps and, despite being overqualified for the job, took a modest position as a public defender in San Diego.